 But you know, I don’t think you’ll mind when you get your hands on a few scoops of my new favorite summer-fall hybrid treat – pumpkin ice cream!

-It may still be too hot to turn the oven on for hours to bake a pumpkin pie, so I figured it might be high time for something cooler and more refreshing with my number one fall flavor.
+It may still be too hot to turn the oven on for hours to bake a pumpkin pie, but any time is a good time for something cool and refreshing.

 Enter this fun, citrusy, less spiced pumpkin ice cream.
-It’s got a super creamy texture, and has everything a classic, homemade pumpkin pie ice cream recipe would have.
+It has a super creamy texture, and everything a classic, homemade pumpkin pie ice cream recipe should have.
 There’s plenty of vanilla-pumpkin flavor, but I threw in a good amount of orange zest and a bit of lemon extract to keep it light and seasonally neutral.

 And some pecans for a little crunch, because texture is fun.